neuromatch/mexa-hack/README.md

 ### Submission Requirements
 For all virtual hackathons, you are required to submit your final project within 2 hours of the competition completion time.

-All projects should be submitted through this link.
+All projects should be submitted through [this link]().
 Submissions are required to include:
 * a link to the project code repository
-* a breif write up about the project
+* a slide deck sharing about your project.
+Please make a copy of [this slide deck]() and cover all of the included topics
 * if applicable, a recorded video demonstration of your project

 Judging will take place asynchronously for all virtual events.
 You won't have a chance to present your project to the judges synchronously, so please make sure your submission covers what you'd like to share with the judges!